baditaflorin/github-stars/readme.md

 *   [lee212/sh2ansible](https://github.com/lee212/sh2ansible): Convert shell scripts to Ansible scripts with limiations
 *   [doccano/doccano](https://github.com/doccano/doccano): Open source annotation tool for machine learning practitioners.
 *   [geerlingguy/ansible-for-devops](https://github.com/geerlingguy/ansible-for-devops): Ansible for DevOps examples.
-*   [HackTricks-wiki/hacktricks](https://github.com/HackTricks-wiki/hacktricks): Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 *   [OWASP/CheatSheetSeries](https://github.com/OWASP/CheatSheetSeries): The OWASP Cheat Sheet Series was created to provide a concise collection of high value information on specific application security topics.
 *   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python): 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than100 days, follow your own pace.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw
 *   [3b1b/manim](https://github.com/3b1b/manim): Animation engine for explanatory math videos